mizhao2018/mizhao2018.github.io/_posts/2018-04-13-Project1-WTWY-Outreach-Recommendation.md

 Note*: We did not compute the daily_exits data because exits at some stations are not tracked, so the data presented in the dataset is not consistent.

+## Which data is interesting?
+As this is our first project, we decided to tackle one question at a time, starting from the most basic question - what are the busiest stations by entrance count?